Saritha-369/travel-website/README.md

 # Travel-website
-✈️ A Simple Tour or Travel Booking Website using Html, Css &amp; Javascript Hello there, I'm Saritha Rachapudi and I made this Tour&amp;travel Booking Website.
+✈️ A Simple Tour or Travel Booking Website using Html, Css &amp; Javascript.
+Hello there, I'm Saritha Rachapudi and I made this Tour&amp;travel Booking Website.
 🌐 This Website is made with Html, CSS &amp; Javascript.
 It contains MenuBar, search bar to search hotel/Location, Header,Arrivals, Leaving, destination&amp; Footer as well.
 It has different modules used are Packages &amp; Contact.